 TL;DR: Use Photoroom for fast background removal, simple products, and marketplace listings.
 Use Ripli for production-grade, brand-safe content across photos, campaign images, and UGC-style video — with quality safeguards and human backup when AI misses.

 You upload a product photo, AI removes the background, you pick a template — done.
 That's Photoroom's pitch, and for simple marketplace listings it works.
 Until it doesn't.
-Your product comes back with wrong colours, missing details, or an AI-hallucinated texture that looks nothing like the real thing.
+Your product comes back with wrong colours, missing details, or an invented texture that looks nothing like the real thing.
 You contact support.
 Nobody replies for a week.
 Meanwhile, your product launch is tomorrow.

 Quick Comparison Table